 Several internal examiners

-20 min. oral examination without preparation, covering the entire syllabus.
+A 20 minutes oral examination without preparation, covering the entire course syllabus.

 Criteria for exam assesment